Central idea: Salvation for all. Doctrine: The power of invocation with sincere faith. Practical application: Pray with filial boldness.

 - Prayer of reparation or atonement can also be made with filial boldness.
 A humble child with confidence in his or her parents would not be afraid to name what he has done, no matter how embarrassing.
 We can also boldly express sorrow to God for all the evils we see around us.

 - Finally, we can boldly adore God.
-I think this boldness is mostly necessary when we are with or around other people.
+I think this particular kind of boldness is mostly necessary when we are with or around other people.
 It can take courage to make the sign of the cross when passing a Church, or to pray a Hail Mary aloud when passing an accident scene, or to genuflect before the Blessed Sacrament.

 The Homiletic Directory recommends the following Catechism points and themes for the Twentieth Sunday in Ordinary Time:

 - CCC 543-544: Kingdom first to Israel, now for all who believe

 - CCC 674: Christ’s coming hope of Israel; their final acceptance of Messiah

 - CCC 2610: power of invocation with sincere faith

 - CCC 831, 849: the catholicity of the Church